| [Rome.]

 Death

-All three towns-Pompeii, Herculaneum, and Stabiae-were completely
+Toll 2,000 and Climbing All three towns-Pompeii, Herculaneum, and Stabiae-were completely

 buried under ash, rocks, and lava that spewed from Mount Vesuvius.